 - All data pointed to utilizing social media as a tool for evangelization, and not just a bulletin to reach those already engaged in the faith.

-- The following are a few of the key learnings from the Audit:
+- The following are a few of the key learnings from the Health Check:

 - The Diocese social channels have experienced a very recent surge in activity and engagement due mainly to the coronavirus.
 Video content, such as live streaming, Sacraments, blessings, etc., is the biggest contributor to reach, engagement, and follower increases, as well as the increase in posts.